Cloud Village CTF @DEF CON 28: Virtual aka SAFE MODE

 Background (3 minutes): Introduction to the problem statement which led us to work on automated remediation.

-First iteration - Independent Lambda for remediation of each resource and the challenges we faced.
+First iteration - Independent Lambda for remediation of each resource and the

 Introduction to the Framework: (5 minutes) A walkthrough of the framework, how it is pieced together to support event driven remediation for multiple AWS accounts and regions.